Crime recording process

 3. Closing incident records

 Once a decision has been taken to record a crime, the incident record will often be closed.
 Any further information should be recorded in the force crime system.
-This avoids unnecessary duplication and makes sure all the information is kept only in one place.
+This avoids unnecessary duplication and makes sure the information is kept only in one place.

 Incident records are closed by adding a closing code.
 Closing codes give a brief description of the incident to summarise what finally happened.
 A set list of incident closing descriptions (the National Incident Category List – NICL) is in use by all forces.
 For example, an incident closed with an NICL code of Crime-Robbery indicates that a decision was taken to record a crime of robbery.
 Other examples of closing codes include ASB-Nuisance and Abandoned Call.

-Closing codes are important as they allow supervisors to check that all necessary actions have been carried out.
+Closing codes are important because they allow supervisors to check that all necessary actions have been carried out.
 They also mean forces can count and understand the types of incidents being reported to the police.

 4. Recording a crime